noir-lang/noir/docs/docs/reference/debugger/debugger_repl.md

 #### `step` (s)

 Skips to the next ACIR code.
 A compiled Noir program is a sequence of ACIR opcodes.
-However, a BRILLIG opcode denotes the start of an unconstrained code block, to be executed by the BrilligVM.
+However, an unconstrained VM opcode denotes the start of an unconstrained code block, to be executed by the unconstrained VM.
 For example (redacted for brevity):

 ```
 0  BLACKBOX::RANGE [(_0, num_bits: 32)] [ ]